sea-anderson/hello-world/README.md

 # hello-world

-This repository be used for python and java projects.
+This repository will be used for python and java projects.